ChristopherA/prepare-osx-for-webdev/README.md

 Prepare OSX for WebDev
 ======================

-Simple script to prepare OSX for web development and command-line tools
+Simple script to prepare OSX for web development and command-line tools:
     https://github.com/ChristopherA/prepare-osx-for-webdev

-Originally based on Christopher Allen's dotfiles
+Originally based on Christopher Allen's dotfiles:
     https://github.com/ChristopherA/dotfiles/blob/master/install/allosxupdates.sh

-Modified to only install basic command-line utilities and webdev files, such as python and node, without dependencies on other install files
+Modified to only install basic command-line utilities and webdev files, such as node, without dependencies on other install files

 Execute on a new machine via: